What Is Chlamydia?

-Chlamydia is one of the most common sexually transmitted diseases in the U.S. This infection is easily spread because it often causes no symptoms and may be unknowingly passed to sexual partners.
-In fact, about 75% of infections in women and 50% in men are without symptoms.
+Chlamydia is caused by bacteria.
+It is one of the most common sexually transmitted diseases in the U.S. This infection is easily spread because it often causes no symptoms.
+That means you can pass chlamydia to sexual partners without knowing it.
+In fact, about 75% of infections in women and 50% in men have no symptoms.
+If you don’t treat it, chlamydia can cause serious complications.

 Chlamydia symptoms in women